 Second Generation MacBook

-First announced in 2015 and bearing a striking aesthetic similarity to the recently-upgraded MacBook Air from that same year, the second generation MacBook turned heads by doing away with MagSafe 2, USB ports, Thunderbolt ports, and HDMI output.
+First announced in 2015 and bearing a striking aesthetic similarity to the recently upgraded MacBook Air from that same year, the second generation MacBook turned heads by doing away with MagSafe 2, USB ports, Thunderbolt ports, and HDMI output.
 It substituted a series of USB-C ports in their places and offered adapters for the former ports instead.
-It also introduced the now-standard Butterfly keyboard and Force Touch trackpad, which were soon implemented to the third and fourth generation Pros.
+It also introduced the now-standard Butterfly keyboard and Force Touch trackpad, which were soon implemented in the third and fourth-generation Pros.
 The Air would go on to take the Butterfly keyboard and substitute in USB-C ports.

 Apple updated the second generation MacBook in 2016 and 2017, adding improvements to the processors, keyboard, memory, storage, graphics, and battery.
 However, that was it for this failed attempt at reviving the base model MacBook.
 But, it wasn’t a total failure: It showed that USB-C ports could effectively replace most other ports and that the Butterfly keyboard and Force Touch trackpad worked well, too.
 It was discontinued with little fanfare in 2019.